Counseling Degrees & Licenses in North Carolina

 Appalachian State University – Reich College of Education

-Appalachian State University has various tracks for counseling and therapy degrees: a master of arts degree in clinical mental health counseling (CMHC), a master of arts in marriage and family therapy, and a wealth of graduate certificates, including:
+Appalachian State University has three tracks for counseling degrees: master of arts degrees in clinical mental health counseling (CMHC), marriage and family therapy, higher education, student affairs administation, and a professional c(K-12) school counseling master of arts.
+Three graduate certificates are available: Addiction Counseling, College and University Teaching, and Expressive Arts Therapy.

-Additionally, the school offers an MA in professional school counseling.
-The program has been offered for 50 years.
-Appalachian also prides itself on offering the largest undergraduate teacher preparation program in North Carolina, graduating about 500 teachers a year.
-There is at least one Reich College of Education graduate working in every county in North Carolina.
+The school counseling program here is one of only six in North Carolina that is accredited by CACREP.
+Appalachian prides itself on offering one of the largest undergraduate teacher preparation programs in North Carolina, graduating about 500 teachers a year and enrolling approximately 2,400 students in its bachelor’s, master’s, education specialist, and doctorate programs.
+At least one Reich College of Education graduate works in every county in North Carolina.

 • Location: Boone, North Carolina